-1. Certificates of airworthiness, certificates of competency and licences issued or validated in accordance with the laws and regulations of one Contracting Party, including, in the case of the Republic of Austria, European Union laws and regulations, and unexpired shall be recognised as valid by the other Contracting Party for the purpose of operating the agreed services, provided always that such certificates or licences were issued or validated, equal or above the minimum standards established under the Chicago Convention.

-2. Paragraph 1) also applies with respect to an airline designated by the Republic of Austria whose regulatory control is exercised and maintained by another European Union Member State.

-3. Each Contracting Party, however, reserves the right to refuse to recognise, for flights above its own territory, certificates of competency and licences granted or validated to its own nationals by the other Contracting Party or by any other State.
+- 1. Certificates of airworthiness, certificates of competency and licences issued or validated in accordance with the laws and regulations of one Contracting Party, including, in the case of the Republic of Austria, European Union laws and regulations, and unexpired shall be recognised as valid by the other Contracting Party for the purpose of operating the agreed services, provided always that such certificates or licences were issued or validated, equal or above the minimum standards established under the Chicago Convention. - 2.
+Paragraph 1) also applies with respect to an airline designated by the Republic of Austria whose regulatory control is exercised and maintained by another European Union Member State. - 3.
+Each Contracting Party, however, reserves the right to refuse to recognize, for flights above its own territory, certificates of competency and licences granted or validated to its own nationals by the other Contracting Party or by any other State.

-ARTICLE 10 PRICING
+PRICING

-1. Each Contracting Party shall allow prices for scheduled air services to be freely established by each airline based upon its commercial considerations in the marketplace.

-2. Intervention by the Contracting Parties shall be limited to:

-a) prevention of unreasonably discriminatory prices or practices whose sustained application constitutes anti-competitive behaviour, which has or is likely or intended to have the effect of crippling a competitor or excluding a competitor from a specified route;

-b) protection of consumers from prices that are unreasonably high or restrictive due to the abuse of a dominant position or to concerted practices among air carriers; and c) protection of airlines from prices that are artificially low.

-3. Prices for scheduled international air services between the territories of the Contracting Parties shall not be required to be filed.
-Notwithstanding the foregoing, the designated airlines of the Contracting Parties shall, on request, provide information on historical and existing prices, as available, to the aeronautical authorities of the Contracting Parties.
+- 1. Each Contracting Party shall allow prices for scheduled air services to be established by each airline based upon commercial considerations in the marketplace.
+Intervention by the Parties shall be limited to: - a) prevention of unreasonably discriminatory prices or practices; - b) protection of consumers from prices that are unreasonably high or restrictive due to the abuse of a dominant position or to concerted practices among air carriers; and - c) protection of airlines from prices that are artificially low due to direct or indirect governmental subsidy or support. - 2.
+Prices for scheduled international air services between the territories of the Contracting Parties shall not be required to be filed.
+Notwithstanding the foregoing, the airlines of the Contracting Parties shall continue to provide immediate access, on request, to information on historical, existing, and proposed prices to the aeronautical authorities of the Contracting Parties in a manner and format acceptable to those aeronautical authorities.